Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-From Eqs.~(\ref{eq:FP_inside}, \ref{eq:n_from_f}, \ref{eq:2D_eq_sinkterm}), and neglecting $\partial_\R \, \J$ \footnote{$\J$ depends on $\R$ only through the radial period $T_r$, that typically shows a mild dependence on angular momentum at fixed energy.}, we obtain a partial differential equation for $f(E; \R, t)$.
-By setting $\partial_t n(E,\R, t) = 0$, we obtain the ordinary differential equation for the steady state problem\footnote{\citet{teboulLossConeShielding2022} follow a very similar approach to derive the quasi-relaxed distribution in angular momentum when strong scatterings are dominant -- but the equation has no simple analytic solution.
-This envisions the possibility of a simple, combined treatment of weak and strong scatterings.}
+From Eqs. (\ref{eq:2D_eq_sinkterm}-\ref{eq:FP_inside}) we obtain a partial differential equation for $f(E; \R, t)$.
+By setting $\partial_t n = 0$, it becomes an ordinary differential equation\footnote{\citet{teboulLossConeShielding2022} follow a similar approach to derive the quasi-relaxed distribution in angular momentum when strong scatterings are dominant -- but the equation has no simple analytic solution.
+This suggests the possibility of a simple, combined treatment of weak and strong scatterings.}